The aeroplane models of Lilienthal

 weight: 24 kg

-Replica of the Südende-Glider in the museum (S.Nitsch)
+Replica of the Südende-Glider on display in the museum (S.Nitsch)

 Maihöhe-Rhinow-Glider 1893